mapskin/mapskin.github.io/README.md

 ### Contact

-Please use one of the following to contact mapskin
+Please use one of the following to contact mapskin:

 * Email: hello@mapsk.in
 * Twitter: http://twitter.com/mapskin_